-Walking into the restaurant you are enveloped in its fresh, sunny, and tranquil atmosphere.
-The place is heavily brighten with natural lighting and the big windows allow breathing space in the small dining hallway.
+When we entered the restaurant, we were surrounded by a fresh, sunny, and tranquil atmosphere.
+The place is heavily brightened with natural lighting; additional large windows instead of walls make room for breathing space in the small dining hallway.

-Now the menu; the menu is very small and simple.
-You can order ready-made dishes (cafeteria style) by the portions behind a glass divider or made-to-order dishes on their ever-changing menu.
-If you cafeteria style it, you pay for each side you get with protein being at an extra cost.
+Now the menu: it’s simple and changes according to the season.
+Ready-made dishes waiting behind a glass counter can be ordered according to your preferred portion sizes.
+It’s cafeteria style, meaning you pay for each side, with protein being at an extra cost.
 I love that each meal was specially made with fresh seasonal produce.
 It made for a very healthy and delicious meal.

 VIVIAN: “When I was looking at the dishes behind the glass divider, the salumi Eggs Benedict immediately caught my eyes.
 It was only a display, but I was already drooling looking at it.
-I eagerly waited and when the plate came out, the presentation was beautiful: two french breads topped with corn avocado mash, slow-cooked eggs and salumi (Italian cold cut), drenched in a chimichurri hollandaise sauce.
+I eagerly waited and when the plate came out, the presentation was beautiful: two pieces of French bread topped with corn-avocado mash, slow-cooked eggs and salumi (Italian cold cut), drenched in a chimichurri hollandaise sauce.
 Everything tasted amazing together.
 It had the perfect mix of tanginess from the sauce, saltiness from the salumi, and crunchiness from the french bread.
 My favorite part?
 Cutting into the eggs and watching the yolk ooze slowly down the entire dish.
 What sets this upscale Eggs Benedict apart from the rest is the unique ingredients and preparation that Forage puts into it.
-Somehow, they manage to fully compliment each different flavor so well together.
+Somehow, they manage to fully complement each different flavor so well together.
 It really showed the level of care and expertise that Forage puts into their food.
 In the end, I was definitely one happy, satisfied customer.”

-Besides the food, another thing we loved was the use of glass cups rather than plastic or styrofoam cups for self serve water.
-This definitely stood out to us since a lot of restaurants don’t offer that.
-Another plus for dining at Forage!
+Besides the food, another thing we loved about Forage was the use of glass cups rather than plastic or styrofoam cups.
+This definitely stood out to us since a lot of self-serve restaurants don’t offer reusable tableware.

-Overall, I really enjoyed my meal here at Forage.
+Overall, we really enjoyed our meal here at Forage.
 Every dish here is simple, fresh, and healthy — but each dish was carefully crafted to bring out the natural flavors of the ingredients.
 It was even better tasting knowing that we were helping to support local farmers — which is good for the planet and our body.
-Although on the pricer side (sigh, cons of living in LA), the next time you find yourself in Los Angeles, consider giving Forage a try.
+The next time you find yourself in Los Angeles, consider giving Forage a try.